 For the total population of funds at the same level of their lifetime, the weighted average net present value (NPV) needs to be 0.
 In other words, risk measures should eliminate systematic J-curve.

 Major Risks in Venture Capital Funds

-The major opportunity for institutional investing in venture capital is a limited partnership that usually spans for over ten years.
-It comprises the fund manager and a group of Venture capitalist.
-The investors (venture capitalist) in a venture capital fund invest a certain amount of money which makes them entitled to a share or the returns in the business.
-The manager of the fund uses fund from the capital pool to invest in a number of startups and small businesses during the period of this investment.
-Some of the role the fund managers’ play is to use venture capital management techniques to grow these portfolio companies with a goal to increasing their value and mapping out exit strategies at an appropriate time.
+The major opportunity for institutional investing in venture capital is a limited partnership that usually spans over ten years.
+It comprises the fund manager and a group of venture capitalists.
+The investors (venture capitalists) in a venture capital fund invest a certain amount of money which makes them entitled to a share or the returns in the business.
+The manager of the fund uses funds from the capital pool to invest in a number of startups and small businesses during the period of this investment.
+One of the roles the fund managers play is to use venture capital management techniques to grow these portfolio companies with a goal of increasing their value and mapping out exit strategies at an appropriate time.
 When this is done and if the startup or small business generates a return at the end, the returns are shared among the venture capitalists.
 Risk management techniques aim to evaluate the level of risk involved in the investment and provide a good exit strategy that minimizes losses in case there are.
 An ideal risk assessment procedure in venture capital funds is one that is devoid of bias.
 No matter how little, any form of bias when measuring the risks involved in a venture capital investment should be avoided.
 In the venture capital industry, the main risks that venture capitalists or venture capital firms face are:

 - Capital risk

 Not only do venture capitalists face long-term risks of losing the value of the capital they invested, but they also risk recording losses as a result of liquidity constraints.
 Some of the factors that can have effects on long-term capital risk are equity market exposure and manager quality.